wistia/wistia-open-docs/_posts/wistia-basics-customization.md

 ---
-title: Wistia Basics - Customizing Your Video Embeds
+title: Customizing Your Video Embeds
 category: Wistia Basics
 description: Ready to start customizing your Wistia videos?
 Learn more with this video episode from the Wistia Basics series!
 layout: video